HPM Grease Licensing Program

 A New Standard for the Grease Industry

 The High-Performance Multiuse (HPM) Grease Program is a licensing and product certification program for greases used in various lubricating applications.
 The HPM and associated specifications were developed by NLGI, in conjunction with grease users and grease specifiers, including original equipment manufacturers (OEMs) who were interviewed during the specification setting process.
-The result was a High-Performance Multiuse (HPM) grease specification.
+The result was a High-Performance Multiuse (HPM) grease specification introduced in November 2020.
 The specification’s limits are “challenging yet achievable” in order to set a new performance standard that grease users and specifiers can utilize for selecting greases to use in their applications.

 Since greases in some applications must perform in certain conditions (e.g. low temperature or exposure to liquids), the HPM grease specification defines different (tags) sub-categories with additional enhanced performance requirements.
 In these sub-categories, a grease must meet the performance of the core HPM grease specification plus the additional performance requirements related to:

 - High load-carrying capacity (HPM+HL), and/or

 - Salt water corrosion resistance (HPM+CR), and/or

 Each tag can be added separately or in combination with other tags.
 For example, one grease may meet the core HPM specification while another may meet the core plus all four tags: HPM+WR+HL+CR+LT

 View the High-Performance Multiuse (HPM) grease specification including enhanced sub-categories.
 You may begin the certification process by clicking the button below.